Broken Home (Papa Roach song)

-"Broken Home" is a song by American rock band Papa Roach.
-It is the second single and third track from their second studio album, Infest.
+"Broken Home" is a song by the American rock band Papa Roach.
+It is the second single from their second album, Infest.
 The song discusses family conflict and emotions in the aftermath of a divorce.

 Background and meaning

 Papa Roach vocalist Jacoby Shaddix (pictured) said that "Broken Home" is about "divorce and being the kid caught in the middle, feeling it's your fault but finally realizing it isn't".

 Vocalist Jacoby Shaddix said that "Broken Home" was about his family "falling to pieces, pretty much, and being stuck in the middle of two parents...
 One of them was actually not ever there.
 I had a bed-wetting problem for a lot of years, and I had a problem with my father."
 He attributed this to his father's time in the military, noting, "When he was 18 or so, my biological father went to the Vietnam War to be a killer for the U.S. government, and it really put a tax on his life...
 That war set up a lot of broken homes."

 Bassist Tobin Esperance added that "Jacoby chose lyrically to set the topic in divorce, which is something that everybody in the band has dealt with and kids all over deal with.
 It's another painful subject to bring up, but people just let loose when it came to that song."
 Esperance said that his parents divorced when he was six, leading to a distanced relationship: "My dad's cool, but I don't really know him that well...
 [Jacoby] didn't see his dad for, I think, 13 years."